 National Taichung Theater

-There is Sydney Opera House in shape of shells in Australia, Singapore has its ‘big durian’ Esplanade – Theatres on the Bay, then in Taiwan, they have the National Taichung Theater, also has a very unique architecture.
+There is Sydney Opera House in the shape of shells in Australia, Singapore has its ‘big durian’ Esplanade – Theatres on the Bay, then in Taiwan, they have the National Taichung Theater, also has a very unique architecture.
 The building located on a 60,000 m2 land, belonged to a Metropolitan area, at No. 101, Section 2, Huilai Road, Xitun District, Taichung City.

 The theatre is special with open spaces following the concept of its Japanese architect, Mr. Toyo Ito.
 The whole building is made by strange curving holes and walls, mixing with the harmony of colors, together making the theatre brighter and more vibrant than ever.